project-chip/connectedhomeip/src/controller/python/README.md

 ### `ble-scan [-t <timeout>] [identifier]`

-Start a ble-scan action for searching valid CHIP devices over Bluetooth LE [for at most *timeout* seconds], stop when device matching the identifier or timeout.
+Start a scan action to search for valid CHIP devices over Bluetooth LE (for at most *timeout* seconds).
+Stop when the device is matching the identifier or the counter times out.

 ```
 chip-device-ctrl > ble-scan